GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## 1. What Is Torq?

-Torq is the physical unit of markup in Robonomic Lingo — and the scalar of value creation in AI-driven production systems.
+Torq is the unit of markup in Robonomic Lingo — and the scalar of value creation in AI-driven production systems.

+Torq, by definition, is a dimensionless coefficient of productive transformation — analogous to thermodynamic efficiency (η) — but it tracks a combination of energy, compute, and value to measure economic efficiency.

 It links **information processing**, **energy expenditure**, and **economic output**.